sonx4444/ida-pro-mcp/README.md

 ```

 **Important**: Make sure you completely restart IDA/Visual Studio Code/Claude for the installation to take effect.
 Claude runs in the background and you need to quit it from the tray icon.

+## Configuration

+When you start the MCP plugin in IDA Pro (Edit -> Plugins -> MCP or Ctrl+Alt+M), you'll be prompted to configure the server settings:

+- **Host**: IP address or hostname to bind the server to (default: `localhost`)
+- **Port**: Port number for the server (default: `13337`)

+The configuration dialog will validate your inputs and only start the server if valid values are provided.
+You can cancel the dialog to abort server startup.

 https://github.com/user-attachments/assets/65ed3373-a187-4dd5-a807-425dca1d8ee9